Founder & Lead Editor

 Style and Versatility

-You know what?
-I think the versatility is why this shoe is selling out.
-It sits perfectly at the intersection of "Dad Shoe," "Y2K," and "Streetwear."
+Worth noting: versatility is a big reason this shoe keeps selling out.
+It sits right at the intersection of “Dad Shoe,” “Y2K,” and “Streetwear.”

 Aesthetic Notes The silhouette is busy, but in a good way.
 The layers of mesh and synthetic overlays create a lot of texture.
 The metallic silver colorways channel that early 2000s tech-runner vibe perfectly, while the "Neutral Pack" colors (beige, grey, olive) make it feel more like a high-end luxury sneaker.